 A bad experience on a website made 52 percent of mobile users less likely to remain interested in that company.
 Fifty percent of these users said they would use a site less if it wasn’t mobile-friendly even if they liked the company.
 Forty-eight percent of mobile users were frustrated by non-mobile-friendly sites, and 48 percent of these users also said they interpreted these sites to mean the company wasn’t interested in their business.
 Thirty-six percent of these users felt that they had wasted their time when visiting a site that wasn’t mobile-friendly.

 Seventy-eight percent of the users in the Google survey said they wanted to find what they were looking for with no more than two clicks.
 This is the same percentage who said they wanted a search bar that was easy to use.
-Seventy-six percent of these users wanted mobile sites that were a better fit for their smartphone screens, and this percentage of users also wanted mobile sites to provide the hours and location of the business.
+Seventy-six percent of these users wanted mobile sites that were a better fit for their smartphone screens, and this percentage of users also wanted mobile websites to provide the hours and location of the business.

 Seventy-four percent of mobile users in the survey wanted to option for a non-mobile version of their sites, and this percentage also wanted mobile sites with a clean, efficient appearance.
 Seventy-three percent of these users wanted shorter forms with fewer fields, which requires less scrolling.
 This percentage of users also wanted mobile sites that allow them to easily save information for future reference.